MC-DeltaT/cpu-performance-demos/macro-fusion/README.md

 ## Tutorial

 This demonstration has two assembly programs, `with-fusion.s` and `without-fusion.s`.
 Both consist of a loop with more arithmetic instructions than the CPU can execute simultaneously<sup>1</sup>.
-The difference is that in `with-fusion`, macro-op fusion can occur.
+The only difference is that in `with-fusion`, macro-op fusion can occur.

 To build the programs, run in this directory: